Temple Lodgings

 Only a small number of temples offer shukubo accommodation.
 They are most common around popular pilgrimage destinations such as Nagano, Kyoto, Osorezan, Mount Mitake and Dewa Sanzan.
 But the most popular destination to experience a temple stay is at one of over 50 shukubo on Mount Koya, where the monks are accustomed to foreign guests and reservations can be easily made in English.

-Bookings should be made in advance and are typically made directly with the temple by phone, fax or email.
+Bookings should be made in advance and are typically made by phone or email.
 While most temples are able to communicate only in Japanese, there are a few that have English speaking monks.
-In some popular areas, such as Mount Koya, it is possible to book in English via the local tourist association or online through websites such as Booking.com or Japanese Guest Houses.
+In some popular areas, such as Mount Koya, it is also possible to book in English via the local tourist association or online through websites such as Booking.com.

 Temple lodgings typically provide their guests with simple, traditional Japanese-style rooms featuring tatami mat floors and sliding doors (fusuma).
 It may not be possible to lock one's room.
 Toilets and sinks are usually shared among guests and sometimes with the monks as well.
 The temples may also offer communal, gender-segregated baths, which are also shared.